 Bruckner symphony No. 4 I. Bewegt, nicht zu schnell

 Often we are astonished if it turns out that the so long known friend is actually pretty different than we thought.
-But maybe we just didn’t want to give up our concept we had of him.
-When I listen to the very beginning of Bruckner's 4th symphony, just a few bars, I can already hear freedom.
-It is like standing on the top of a mountain.
-It is something beyond.
-Beyond our concepts.
+Yet maybe we just didn’t want to give up our concept we had of him/her.